8 Overlapping indices

 The smd function call

 Standardized mean differences can be calculated in various ways.
-They refer to the difference in the means of two phases.
+They refer to the difference in the means of two phases divided by a standard deviation.
 The smd function provides an overview of the most common parameters for each single-case:

 smd(exampleAB_score)